Charles McGonigal: Investigation of Oleg Deripaska

 “The situation is even more troubling given that McGonigal was arrested for, among other things, allegedly working with Russian oligarch Oleg Deripaska, whom McGonigal was assigned to investigate while working for the FBI.
 Deripaska, a known associate of Trump 2016 campaign chairman Paul Manafort, was sanctioned for interfering with the 2016 presidential election to help Donald Trump.”

 According to Yale professor Timothy Snyder, a leading authority on Russia and Ukraine, “Russia was backing Trump in much the way that it had once backed Ukrainian president Viktor Yanukovych” in the 2010 Ukrainian presidential election.
-Deripaska had financed and coordinated the political operation to install Yanukovych, and hired Paul Manafort to run Yakuovuch’s campaign.
-The same Paul Manafort who was now running Trump’s presidential campaign.
+Deripaska had financed and coordinated the political operation to install Yanukovych, and hired Paul Manafort to run Yanukovych’s campaign.
+The same Paul Manafort was now running Trump’s presidential campaign.

 On October 30, 2017, Manafort was indicted by a federal grand jury and arrested by the FBI as part of Special Counsel Robert Mueller's investigation into the Trump campaign.
 Manafort was charged with conspiracy against the United States, conspiracy to launder money, acting as an unregistered foreign agent, and making false statements.
 Prosecutors claimed Manafort laundered more than $18 million he’d received from Deripaska as compensation for lobbying and consulting services in Yanukovych’s campaign.

 In 2016, when McGonigal was investigating Deripaska, the FBI was aware that Manafort owed Deripaska millions of dollars; and that Manafort had provided the Russian oligarch with election information as a way of paying off the debt.
 On August 2, 2016, Manafort and Rick Gates had met with Deripaska associate Konstantin Kilimnik (a Russian Intelligence agent according to the US Government) at the Grand Havana Room at 666 Fifth Avenue owned by Jared Kushner’s family.
 At the meeting, Manafort passed internal Trump Campaign polling data to Kilimnik.
-This internal Trump Campaign polling data would have aided the Russian Internet Research Agency, run by Russian oligarch Yevgeny Prigozhin, in focusing it's online election interference efforts.
-On 16 February 2018, a United States grand jury indicted 13 Russian nationals and three Russian entities, including the Internet Research Agency, on charges of violating criminal laws with the intent to interfere "with U.S. elections and political processes".
+This internal Trump Campaign polling data would have aided the Russian Internet Research Agency, run by Russian oligarch Yevgeny Prigozhin, in focusing its online election interference efforts.
+On 16 February 2018, a United States grand jury indicted 13 Russian nationals, including Prigozhin, and three Russian entities, including the Internet Research Agency, on charges of violating criminal laws with the intent to interfere "with U.S. elections and political processes".